 A security culture is the practices, ideas, and behaviors adopted to ensure an organization's success and safety.
 A security culture should embody that security is a shared responsibility, extending much further than the information security department.
 The key to security success is creating and maintaining a healthy security culture.
 When it is sustainable, it transforms security from a one-time, check-the-box type of thing to close customer contracts into a foundation that will pay dividends over the long term.

-Knowledge is power.
-Make security an ongoing conversation with your team through Cybersecurity Awareness Training and teaching security best practices.
+- Promote security literacy: Knowledge is indeed power.
+Make security an ongoing dialogue within your organization through regular Cybersecurity Awareness Training sessions and by sharing best practices related to security.